 What is a Biochemist?

-Biochemists study the chemical and physical principles of living things and of biological processes such as cell development, growth, and heredity.
-They work in laboratories, and most work full time.
+A biochemist is someone who studies the chemical and physical principles of living things and of biological processes such as cell development, growth, and heredity.

 What does a Biochemist do?

 - Plan and conduct complex projects in basic and applied research

 - Manage laboratory teams and monitor the quality of their work

 - Isolate, analyze, and synthesize proteins, enzymes, DNA, and other molecules

 - Research the effects of substances such as drugs, hormones, and food on tissues and biological processes